ENDERZOMBI102/LoaderComplex/SupportedLoaders.md

 | [Bedrock Addon](https://bedrock.dev) | ? | not yet | Bedrock |
 | [5Zig](https://5zigreborn.eu/) | ? | not yet | java |
 | [LabyMod](https://www.labymod.net/index) | ? | not yet | java |

+Fabric-based Loaders note
+-
+As almost all fabric-based loaders use fabric.mod.json to find and load mods, they might cause problems, so they're not guaranteed to work.

+Fabric-based loaders are:
+- Fabric
+- Quilt
+- Legacy Fabric
+- Fabric Cursed Legacy